 We have set out our school calculation policy to ensure that pupils have this depth of understanding of a concept before moving onto written methods.
 For example, before pupils are taught chunking or bus stop methods for division, they spend lots of time practically sharing out items and looking at lots of different visual representations of this sharing.
 Please see our calculation policy for more details.

-Quick mental recall of mathematical facts such as times tables, doubles/halves, squared/cubed numbers and number bonds is essential in becoming a confident mathematician and this is an area which we are having a large focus on this year through the introduction of the Maths Passports scheme.
-Each pupil will work their way through different awards which contain increasingly difficult mental recall objectives.
+Quick mental recall of mathematical facts such as times tables, doubles/halves, squared/cubed numbers and number bonds is essential in becoming a confident mathematician and this is an area which we are having a large focus on this year through the introduction of the 99 club.
+Each pupil will work their way through different levels, which contain increasingly difficult mental recall objectives.
 Please support your children as much as possible at home with their current targets.
+Copies of all 99 club levels and instructions are on the link below.